By Susan Schwartz & Judy Blaney, OISE, University of Toronto

 The experience of visiting VIS and observing the lesson was absolutely amazing.
 I have never been in an alternative or private school before, and so it was very cool to see such a unique and interesting way that a school can be formed and run.
 Hearing Marie Lardino’s philosophy and vision was very inspiring as well.
 Meeting the students of Voice was fantastic.
 The way they engaged in our lesson, worked in partners and small groups, discussed issues and offered thoughts and opinions was really exciting.
 They were critical, insightful, opinionated, good listeners, and all around very engaging children.
 It was really hard for me to sit silently and watch Caitlin teach without jumping in (a feeling which most of my classmates also admitted to), both because I felt invested in the lesson and because I wanted to interact with these brilliant students.
 I’m glad I stayed quiet though, because having the opportunity to not talk and just listen was so useful.
 Being on the periphery allowed me to see and hear things I wouldn’t always get to see and hear.
 I saw immediately when one student was struggling with a particular part of the math.
 I could tell which parts of the lesson engaged the students the most.
 I could listen to their conversations in partner work and think about what in the lesson was going well and what I would change next time.
 Most of all I could really appreciate how their critical, problem-based, self-led global education at Voice has made them able to offer ideas and creative thoughts, feel safe enough to disagree with someone and have reasons for their choices, and really analyze and apply what they learn.
 Overall I enjoyed it and found it fascinating; I would recommend trying it again with the Master of Teaching classes in years to come.
 This has impacted my ideas about my own future teaching as well.
 It has made me see how important it is to offer choice and independence to our students; a trusting atmosphere allows them to develop into responsible students who can take ownership of their own learning.
 It also made clear that infusing real world concepts/issues into the everyday subjects can increase engagement and give the students a reason to learn.
 The effort we put into creating a dynamic lesson that would actually mean something to the students paid off.
 They were interested in the lesson and felt like they learned something.
 This experience will remind me to always be considerate of the social justice or real-world lens when creating lessons.
 It also served to show me how much students are capable of when we trust them, challenge them, and allow them to take responsibility for their learning.

 I’m sure you will admit that this is powerful learning for all involved, and it was made possible in this inspiring learning environment!
-As teacher educators, we discussed the value of lesson study as implemented this year as an effective and engaging assignment for a teacher education program, and we believe that all partners – VIS students, VIS staff, OISE teacher candidates, and OISE instructors – have benefitted!
+As teacher educators, we discussed the value of lesson study as implemented this year as an effective and engaging assignment for a teacher education program, and we believe that all partners – VIS students, VIS staff, OISE teacher candidates, and OISE instructors – have benefited!

 As faculty members of the Master of Teaching program, we feel fortunate to be partnered with this school and value the mentorship and rich teaching and learning experiences that we gain!
-A special thanks to Principal Marie Lardino and to the staff at Voice for their strong commitment and support of our teacher education partnership.
+A special thanks to Director and Founder Marie Lardino and to the staff at Voice for their strong commitment and support of our teacher education partnership.
 We hope we will continue our collaborations for many years to come.

 Susan Schwartz & Judy Blaney